AMES FIGURE SKATING CLUB

 23. The Ice Monitor may restrict or adjust song plays and prop usage to best serve the needs and safety of all

-skaters on the ice, while acting within the guidelines provided by the Board.
+, while acting within the guidelines provided by the Board.

 24. The Ice Monitor is responsible for reporting any misconduct and/or safety concerns to the Board that are